|

 to minimize their risk of being wrapped up in a lawsuit, but there is

-currently only one case where such a concern ever came to the foreand
+currently only one case where such a concern ever came to the fore:

 Corbis vs. James Brown.